This post is in collaboration with Karndean Design Flooring but all opinions are as always 100% my own.

 Here is my dream team and apparently my cellphone thought so too because I have no idea why I couldn’t get it to stop applying the blur to the photo haha.
 Dave and Jose really knocked this one out of the park.

-Photos of our newly installed vinyl wood plank flooring
+Photos of our newly installed Karndean vinyl plank flooring

 This hallway alone makes me so happy which is such an odd thing to say!

 Our area rugs have to get cleaned professionally and after seeing the beautiful floor without area rugs, I decided to keep the floor rug free for the summer.
 It feels so big, open, and beachy without the rugs and we love it.
 The photos speak for themselves I think.

 Ugh, I had to add a scratching post by the sofa because Walter was ruining the furniture and it really helped.
 I got this one HERE.

 Same view with the rug back in the room: